-Join IPL at Stanford and our partners from Mercy Corps and Lutheran Immigration and Refugee Service for a live webinar presenting a new way to use WhatsApp for surveys.
+IPL at Stanford and our partners from Mercy Corps and Lutheran Immigration and Refugee Service hosted a live webinar presenting a new way to use WhatsApp for surveys.

-We’ll introduce our WhatsApp survey methodology, along with a live demonstration of the experience for respondents as well as the researchers receiving the data.
-Presenters also will share results of WhatsApp panel surveys with 1,000 resettled refugees in the United States and 2,500 Venezuelan refugees in Colombia—at an average cost of $1.43 per completed 22-question survey.
-Participants will get early access to our how-to manual.
+We introduced our WhatsApp survey methodology, along with a live demonstration of the experience for respondents as well as the researchers receiving the data.
+Presenters also shared results of WhatsApp panel surveys with 1,000 resettled refugees in the United States and 2,500 Venezuelan refugees in Colombia—at an average cost of $1.43 per completed 22-question survey.

 About the Project